peterzhukovsky/ukb_transdiagnostic/README.md

 https://uk.mathworks.com/matlabcentral/answers/6322-drawing-a-segment-of-a-circle

-This function was used in #drawingcircle.m#
+This function was used in *drawingcircle.m*

+*drawingcircle.m* - a script to generate the colorful outside rim of the circular graphs

+*mktbl.m* - a function to generate a table (useful for parallelization in R2016a)

+*clean.m* - a function for removing outliers